iOS 26

 1. Is Airplane mode activated?

-When Airplane mode is on it disables all cellular connections like Wi-Fi and Bluetooth, which AirDrop relies on to work.
+When Airplane mode is on, it disables all cellular connections, such as Wi-Fi and Bluetooth, which AirDrop relies on to work.
 Make sure to turn that off by going to Settings and toggling off Airplane Mode.

 Alternatively, you can swipe up (for iPhone 8 and older) or swipe down from the top right corner (for iPhone X and later) to access Control Center and deselect the Airplane mode icon.